scarlatti/roseingrave/README.md

 - `"defaultBarCount"`: If no bar counts are given in `"pieces"`, use this value.
   Must be positive.
-- `"notesRowHeight"`: The number of pixels to make the height of the notes row.
+- `"commentsRowHeight"`: The number of pixels to make the height of the comments row.
 Must be at least 21 (the default height of a row).

 In the future, there will be additional fields for customizing font, font size, font weight, etc.